 Dr Tom McCunnie

-Special Award for long-term committment
+Special Award for long-term commitment

 Social Sciences Pre-University Courses

-Tom has designed, delivered and managed the University’s longest running widening participation initiative within the School of Social Sciences.
+Tom has designed, delivered and managed the University’s longest-running widening participation initiative within the School of Social Sciences.
 First established in 2001, he has obtained teaching time for academics from every undergraduate discipline to deliver the courses each year reaching over 850 pupils.

 Prof Jackie Carter

 “Tell me and I forget, teach me and I remember, involve me and I learn”